About Our Office

 VEGETABLE-FRUIT GROUP: (Four or more servings daily)

 A good source of vitamin A should be eaten at least every other day.
-Sources include broccoli, carrots, sweet potatoes, winter squash, pumpkin and dark green leaves.
+Sources include broccoli, carrots, sweet potato, winter squash, pumpkin, and dark, leafy greens.
 Good fruit sources of vitamin A include apricots and cantaloupe.

 A good source of vitamin C should be eaten daily.
-Sources include citrus fruits and juices, melons, fresh berries, broccoli, brussel sprouts, leafy greens, potatoes cooked in jackets, cabbage, cauliflower, spinach, peppers, tomatoes and tomato juice.
+Sources include citrus fruit, juice, melons, fresh berries, broccoli, brussel sprouts, leafy greens, potatoes cooked in jackets, cabbage, cauliflower, spinach, peppers, tomatoes, and tomato juice.